Clover is a common resident of many lawns. It’s an opportunistic plant that does well in nutrient-poor soil.

 The abundance of clover in your lawn can be a sign of nitrogen-depleted soil.
 Work on increasing the soil quality and adding nitrogen.

 If your lawn is in bad shape, plus you have poor soil, clover can easily take over.
 However, if your lawn is in good condition, it is unlikely that clover will become a major issue.

 On the other hand, clover will also out-compete less desirable weeds such as crabgrass, which is one reason that it was historically a default part of lawn seed mixes.
 Using similar combinations today can help you curb the spread of other weeds.

 Of all the methods that I’ve mentioned in the article, the only ones that target clover specifically are treating with nitrogen fertilizer, the cornmeal gluten treatment to inhibit sprouting, and of course, manual removal.
 Also, there are commercial broadleaf herbicides.

 As you see, clover has been cast out of lawns only recently.
 Until about 60 years ago, people saw it as a desirable and beneficial part of every living green carpet.

-Recently, people have started paying attention to these positive properties of clover yet again, and we can say that clover is making a steady, creeping comeback!
+Recently, people have started paying attention to the positive properties of clover yet again, and it’s safe to say that clover is making a steady, creeping comeback!

 However, there are still some good reasons to want to remove clover from your lawn.
 At the end of the day, the choice depends on your personal circumstances, needs, and desires.